 The following Statement of Inclusion is based on SMAC's Cultural Equity Statement.

-City of Sacramento innovation and economic development officials ("we") believe that all people in our City have the right to celebrate and engage in meaningful and relevant innovation economy experiences.
-Each member of the community should experience innovation economy experiences that reflect and nourish their identity and self-esteem.
+City of Sacramento innovation and economic development officials ("we") believe that all people in our City have the right to celebrate and engage in meaningful and relevant innovation ecosystem experiences.
+Each member of the community should engage in innovation ecosystem experiences that reflect and nourish their identity and self-esteem.
 We are committed to ensuring racial and cultural equity in our outreach, funding, leadership, resource allocation, partnerships, and programs.
 We believe that equity moves past inclusion and representation; accepting that power has created uneven starting points for some communities and individuals.

 Our definition of Diversity includes all the ways in which people differ, including but not limited to, race, ethnicity, gender, socioeconomic status, age, gender identity, sexual orientation, disability, geography, citizenship status, religion, language, physical appearance, and those affiliating with multiple identities.
 Our definition also includes diversity of thought: ideas, perspectives, and values.

 We define Access as giving all individuals and organizations in the City of Sacramento fair and just pathways to appreciate and be exposed to the innovation ecosystem as well as attain information, financial resources and opportunities to achieve economic mobility.

 We define Communities as neighborhoods, social and cultural enclaves, diverse groups, and groups with distinct demographic characteristics residing within the City of Sacramento.

 We commit to ensuring inclusionary policies and practices.
 To implement the principles of the Statement of Inclusion, we will engage in: